dtkeppler/100-days-of-code/log.md

 **Today's Progress**: Worked on FCC Basic JavaScript course; completed up to "Access Array Data with Indexes"

 **Takeaways:**  Covered basic JS concepts I'm familiar with.
-(Re)-learned how to access last object in array (or last letter in string)
+(Re-)learned how to access last object in array (or last letter in string)

 **Link to work:** n/a